-• Check that the reset operation of the cumulative legally relevant measurement values is secured and that the securing measures foreseen shall provide for evidence of an intervention.
+• Check that the reset operation of the cumulative legally relevant measurement data is secured and that the protective means foreseen shall provide for evidence of an intervention.

-Confirm correct functioning of the securing measures foreseen, see also P3/U3 and P4/U4.
+· Confirm correct functioning of the protective means foreseen, see also P3/U3 and P4/U4.

 The register for the total measured quantity has to be protected by a hardware seal.
 Other registers, for example day or night tariff register, may be protected by the same means as parameters (see P7/U7) provided that a total (overall cumulative) register is available which is protected by a hardware seal.
-See WELMEC guide 13.1 for additional guidance.
+See WELMEC Guide 13.1 for additional guidance.